urbit/docs/docs/using/admin.md

 A complete walkthrough of the Urbit web interface is [here](../web/).

+## Moons

+Urbit namespace is distributed by having parent nodes sign the keys for child nodes.
+If you have a planet, your parent star issued your ticket.
+As a planet you, in turn, can sign the keys for moons.
+The basic idea is: your planet runs permanently in a data center somewhere and moons run on all your devices.
+Each planet can issue ~4 billion (`2^32`) moons.

+To generate a random moon from your planet run:

+    ~your-urbit:dojo> +moon

+You can use the resulting output in the same installation flow from [install](/docs/using/install) and [setup](/docs/using/setup).

+Moons are automatically synced to their parent `%kids` desk, and can control applications on their parent planet using `|link`.
+You can read more about those things in the [filesystem](/docs/using/filesystem) and [console](/docs/using/shell) walkthroughs.

 ## Continuity breaches

 While the Urbit network is in this alpha state we sometimes have to